 Robert Beach is an independent consultant and former executive with Cargill, Inc., a privately held food, agribusiness, industrial, and financial services company based in Minneapolis.
 Beach joined Cargill as Tax Counsel in 1975 and held a number of legal, administrative, and operational posts, both in the US and in Europe until his retirement in 2008.
 From 2003 to 2008, he had dual responsibilities of Global Compliance Officer and head of the Investment Risk Group for a Cargill business unit named Black River Asset Management.
 In these roles, Beach was responsible for Black River’s compliance function in the thirteen countries in which Black River had a presence, and also led a group which analyzed and approved investment proposals for private equity transactions.
 He is a member of the board of Interfaith Outreach and Community Partners, a Wayzata, Minnesota based social services organization dealing with issues of housing and employment services in Wayzata and certain surrounding communities.
 Beach graduated from the University of Iowa in 1968 with a bachelor’s degree in business (BBA) and in 1973, with graduate degrees in business (MBA) and law (JD with distinction).

-Ann Drake is Chairman and Chief Executive Officer of DSC Logistics.
+Ann Drake is Chairman of the DSC Logistics Advisory Board, and she served as CEO of DSC Logistics from 1994 to 2018.
 For over 20 years, Ann has guided DSC Logistics to become one of the leading supply chain management firms in the US, creating a business model based on integrated, comprehensive supply chain solutions built on collaborative partnerships, innovative thinking and high-performance operations.
 Ann is a member of the Kellogg School Global Advisory Board at Northwestern University, serves on the Board of Governors for Chicago’s Metropolitan Planning Council and is a member of the Board of Trustees for Chicago’s Museum of Science and Industry.
 She has been appointed to the Committee on Future Interstate Highway System by the National Academies of Sciences, Engineering and Medicine, and is a member of the Civic Committee Transportation Task Force, an affiliated organization of the Commercial Club of Chicago.
 She has served as a member of the Board of Directors for the A.M.
 Castle Company and the Board of Governors for the Committee of 200, and as vice chair of the Business Advisory Council for the Northwestern University Transportation Center.
 In 2013, Ann founded AWESOME (Achieving Women’s Excellence in Supply Chain Operations, Management, and Education), a network that has grown to include more than 1000 senior supply chain women leaders.
 She is a charter member of Paradigm for Parity®, a coalition of business leaders working for gender parity by the year 2030.
 Ann received the 2015 Schultz Award for advancing women in transportation and logistics from the McCormick School of Northwestern University.
 She was honored with the global “Women Who Make a Difference” Award from International Women’s Forum (IWF) in 2014.
 In 2012, she received the Council of Supply Chain Management Professionals (CSCMP) Distinguished Service Award and the Alumni Merit Award from the Kellogg School of Management of Northwestern University; in 2009 she was named “Industry Leader of the Year” by Illinois Institute of Technology.
 Ann received an undergraduate degree from the University of Iowa and an MBA from the Kellogg School of Management at Northwestern University.

 Justin Zubrod is Managing Partner of his own transportation advisory firm—Justin Zubrod & Company, LLC.
 The firm is a federation of professionals with decades of experience in management consulting, expert witness, and financial advisory services in both logistics and transportation worldwide.
 Zubrod has more than 30 years experience with clients in the transportation arena (including rail, motor carrier, air forwarding, 3 pl /4 pl, package, express, postal services, marine, and related service sectors), which enables him to view critical issues in transportation from the carrier, shipper, and regulatory points of view.
 He has consulted with companies, investors, regulators, and policy makers in North and South America, Europe, Asia-Pacific, and Latin America.
 Prior to establishing his own firm, Zubrod held a number of leadership positions in transportation consulting at the leading firms, including Booz & Company and A.T.
 Kearney, Inc. He is currently Chairman of the Business Advisory Council at the Northwestern University Transportation Center, and teaches a freight transportation course.
 Zubrod has a B.A. from the University of Maryland, and an MBA from the J.L.
 Kellogg Graduate School of Management.